nus-cs2103-AY2122S1/tp/docs/DeveloperGuide.md

 Given below is an example usage scenario and how the undo/redo mechanism behaves at each step.

-Step 1.
+<u>Step 1.</u>

 The user launches the application for the first time.
 The `VersionedTuitione` will be initialized with the initial tuitione state, and the `currentStatePointer` pointing to that single tuitione state.

 ![UndoRedoState0](images/DeveloperGuideImage/UndoRedoState0.png)

-Step 2.
+<u>Step 2.</u>

 The user executes `delete 5` command to delete the 5th student in the tuitione.
 The `delete` command calls `Model#commitTuitione()`, causing the modified state of the tuitione after the `delete 5` command executes to be saved in the `tuitioneStateList`, and the `currentStatePointer` is shifted to the newly inserted tuitione state.

 ![UndoRedoState1](images/DeveloperGuideImage/UndoRedoState1.png)

-Step 3.
+<u>Step 3.</u>

 The user executes `add n/David …​` to add a new student.
 The `add` command also calls `Model#commitTuitione()`, causing another modified tuitione state to be saved into the `tuitioneStateList`.

 ![UndoRedoState2](images/DeveloperGuideImage/UndoRedoState2.png)